TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-it/launch_file.md

 # ROS 2 Launch File Documentation: `sensor_launch.py`

-This document provides a complete explanation of the `sensor_launch.py` file used to launch two ROS 2 nodes — a publisher and a subscriber — in the `sensor_data_evaluation` package.
+This page provides a complete explanation of the `sensor_launch.py` file used to launch two ROS 2 nodes a `publisher` and a `subscriber` in the `sensor_data_evaluation` package.

 ---

-## 📁 File Location
+## File Location

-This launch file is expected at:
+We placed the launch file at:

 ```Bash
 sensor_data_evaluation/launch/sensor_launch.py
 ```

 ---